Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Methodology

 \subsection{Model-fitting}

 With this simulation-based model in hand, we can write down a likelihood function.
 We assume Gaussian uncertainties on the counts in each $t_E$ bin corresponding to the Poissonian scale of fluctuations, i.e. $\sigma_j^{0} \equiv \sqrt{n^{t_E, \text{obs}}_j}$.
 Note that this uncertainty only captures the statistical uncertainty associated with bin fluctuations, not underlying uncertainties in the measurement of an individual $t_E$.
-We additionally include this uncertainty by treating each measurement $t_{E, i}$ and its associated uncertainty $\delta t_{E,i}$ (taken to be the square root of the $(t_E, t_E)$ entry of the inverse Fisher matrix provided by \texttt{gulls}) as a Gaussian-distributed random variable sampled from $\mathcal{N}(t_{E, i}, \delta t_{E,i})$.
-This can be used to compute a relative probability $p_{i,j}$ for the event $i$ being measured in any given $t_E$ bin indexed by $j$.
+We additionally include this uncertainty by treating each measurement $t_{E, i}$ and its associated uncertainty $\delta t_{E,i}$ (taken to be the square root of the $(t_E, t_E)$ entry of the inverse Fisher matrix provided by {\sc gulls}) as a Gaussian-distributed random variable sampled from $\mathcal{N}(t_{E, i}, \delta t_{E,i})$.

+The individual uncertainties on each $t_E$ measurement can be used to compute a relative probability $p_{i,j}$ for the event $i$ being measured in any given $t_E$ bin indexed by $j$.
 The uncertainty on the height of any bin $j$, is given by $\sigma_j^{\delta t_E} \equiv \sqrt{\sum_i p_{i,j} \tilde{w}_i}$, which, in the limit that $\delta t_{E,i} \rightarrow 0 ~\forall i$ just yields the Poisson uncertainty on bin fluctuation alone, $\sigma_j^{0}$.
 In principle, this procedure should only serve to spread out each event such that the overall expected value in each bin decreases, resulting in a larger relative uncertainty on that bin height.
-However, due to the necessity of imposing a cutoff on the high mass and low mass end of the FFP mass function when using GULLS, the prescription of using the expected values actually results in artificially smaller uncertainties in bins near the edges.
+However, due to the necessity of imposing a cutoff on the high mass and low mass end of the FFP mass function when using {\sc gulls}, the prescription of using the expected values actually results in artificially smaller uncertainties in bins near the edges.
 As such, we choose to adopt a conservative prescription for the per-bin uncertainty by taking the larger of the two relative uncertainties for each bin and multiplying by the observed number of events in the bin.
 We denote this final, conservative uncertainty $\sigma_j$.